-Topics Map > College of Letters and Science > Academic & Curricular Administration > Program Changes > Departments/units
+Topics Map > Academic & Curricular Administration > Program Changes > Departments/Units

-Topics Map > College of Letters and Science > Academic & Curricular Administration > Program Changes > Centers/Institutes
+Topics Map > Academic & Curricular Administration > Program Changes > Centers/Institutes

 L&S APC Policy on Creating, Restructuring, or Discontinuing Departments, Programs, and Department-like Units